 Mara Plains Camp stay 4 pay 3 special offer

 Enjoy some extra time at Mara Plains Camp free of charge!
 You will get one night for free when booking a three night safari at Mara Plains.
-This special offer is applicable for new bookings for arrivals between 11 January and 31 May 2021, 1 November and 19 December 2021, and between 11 January and 31 May 2022.
+This special offer is applicable for new bookings for arrivals between 1 November and 19 December 2023, between 11 January and 14 June 2024 and between 1 November and 19 December 2024.
 This special offer may not be combined with any other special offers.

 Tripadvisor comments Mara Plains Camp

 It was our first time in the Mara and I couldn't have asked for a better experience.
 The best food, the best guide and the best part?
 All the photos you can take with their amazing camera equipment which no other camp offers.